 When it’s not your recovery period, be accessible.

 If I see someone sitting in the far corner of the room with headphones on, I’ll assume that person is taking a personal moment and isn’t interested in networking at this time.
-If you put yourself to the side because you need some me time and the corner with headphones is the only place to get it, that’s fine.
+If you put yourself to the side because you need some time for yourself and the corner with headphones is the only place to get it, that’s fine.
 If you put yourself in the corner regularly and then are disappointed that you’re not making connections, consider putting yourself somewhere else.

 Sit next to people.
 If you’re the first at a table, pull out chairs for others.
 Put down your phone, take out your earbuds.
 Make it obvious that you’re approachable.
 Maybe even look up and make eye contact.
 (Okay, maybe a step too far for writers.)